nhatthai/ansible-examples/ansible-django-stack/README.md

 Please make sure that you added id_rsa.pub into your machine as well as the repository(github or bitbucket)

-+ Run on vagrant
++ Run on vagrant:
 	```
 	$cd ansible-django-stack
 	ansible-django-stack$ ansible-playbook -i vagrant deploy.yml
 	```

-+Run on staging
++ Run on staging:
 	```
 	$cd ansible-django-stack
 	ansible-django-stack$ ansible-playbook -i staging deploy.yml
 	```

-+ Run on production
++ Run on production:
 	```
 	$cd ansible-django-stack
 	ansible-django-stack$ ansible-playbook -i production deploy_production.yml